mbed-ce/mbed-ce-dot-dev/docs/index.md

 ## Where Mbed OS Runs

-Mbed OS runs on a variety of development & evaluation boards with a variety of ARM microcontrollers.
+Mbed OS runs on a variety of development & evaluation boards with a number of different types of ARM microcontrollers.
 Our lineup includes popular hobbyist boards, like the RP2040, Mbed LPC1768, Arduino Giga and Portenta, and FRDM-K64F.
 It also includes a number of somewhat more obscure vendor boards produced by vendors for evaluation of their MCUs.
 For the full list of supported boards, see our list [here](https://mbed-ce.github.io/mbed-ce-test-tools/targets/).

 Below is the list of supported microcontroller families, by manufacturer.
 In general, if Mbed OS supports a given MCU family, it can be ported to any specific MCU within that family and a specific board without too much difficulty.